SnakePin/Unofficial-Discord-Client/README.md

  - Install [CMake](https://cmake.org/)
  - Install a Visual Studio version that is supported by CMake, you can find supported Visual Studio versions from [CMake Documentation](https://cmake.org/cmake/help/latest/manual/cmake-generators.7.html#visual-studio-generators)
  - Execute following commands in project root directory:
+ - `cmake .`
- - Release build: `cmake . --config Release`
+ - Release build: `cmake --build . --target ALL_BUILD --config Release`
- - Debug build: `cmake . --config Debug`
+ - Debug build: `cmake --build . --target ALL_BUILD --config Debug`

 Now depending on your configuration, you can find output files at `output\bin\Debug` or `output\bin\Release`